mcelrjo/AgInformatics/practiceAssignments/theGuessingGame.md

 We have covered two types of search algorithms - exaustive enumeration and bisection search.
 You have also created a short program to guess a number using a while loop.
 Now let's combine these ideas and create a bisection search algorithm to guess a number between 1 and k (k being any number).
 There are numerous examples of this on the web so please do not google this.
 Sometimes it is bad to google.
 I will start you off with some code to work with to help you get started.

+Something to remember, these types of searches work only on ordered lists.
+Bisection search is dividing an ordered sequence every pass through to decrease the search space in which the answer lies.
+If the sequence is unordered there is no way to cut the list.

 ```python
 high = 1000
 low = 0